Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Acknowledgements

 \section{Acknowledgements}

-A part of this work was done when the second author was an Alexander von Humboldt Fellow at the University of M\"unster.
+A part of this work was done when the second author was an Alexander von Humboldt Fellow at the University of M\"unster in the Winter of 2021.
 He would like to thank both institutions for an excellent hospitality.